rajofearth/rajofearth/README.md

 I'm a passionate CS Student with a strong foundation in web development and database management.
 My expertise includes:

-* 🚀 Building modern web applications with React, Next.js, and TypeScript
+* 🚀 Building modern web applications
 * 🤖 Developing AI-powered applications and tools
 * 📊 Database design and management with SQL and Prisma ORM
 * 📝 Documentation and content creation with Markdown